ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/template/README.md

 The normalized 67-by-67 profile is provided directly in `constant/beam_profile.txt`.
 It uses 2.5-micron spacing and spans -82.5 through +82.5 microns in both lateral directions.
-The tabulated projected-depth closure reads `<<nIntercept>>` directly.
 The model calculates the profile integral and D4Sigma during initialization and uses `minimumDepth` as the initial projected source depth.